 Salvador DaBot, the portraitist robot

-The Portraitist Robot recognizes human faces in its surroundings and extracts relevant characteristics from them.
-By using its uncanny artistic talent, it then draws portraits of the participants from the captured images by converting them into vector art and by using inverse kinematics to control the robot's arm.
+The Portraitist Robot recognizes human faces in its surroundings, takes a snaphot, and extracts relevant characteristics from the recorded image.
+It then draws portraits of the participants from the captured images by converting them into vector art, and by using inverse kinematics to control the robot's arm.

 Contours of the faces are first extracted from the images captured through the robot's internal cameras.
 The contours are then converted to paths by organizing them with respect to their lengths.

 Then, the image is segmented into several shades of gray.
 The contours and extracted areas are simplified to keep only the important features of the face and make it look similar to a cartoon representation.
 The different shades of gray will be reproduced by the robot by adding several layers of drawing patterns that are painted by the robot.
 These patterns are designed to make the painting look more artistic.
 The different areas are filled similarly as a human would do by recursively starting from one point, filling the current area, and jumping to another area when it is finished.